Release Notes for Allegro CL 8.2

 accept arguments: -u, -p, and -P. When -u

-is passed, updates will be downloaded and new images built if
+is passed, patches will be downloaded and new images built if

 necessary. -p and -P specify how

 is called when -u is specified) will deal with proxies.
 See the

 description of how to make a Lisp application a shared library on